Roblox Abuse Lawsuit Alleges Platform Prioritized Growth Over Safety of Children

 Roblox Lawsuits Consolidation Motion

-Last month, a plaintiff filed a motion with the U.S. Judicial Panel on Multidistrict Litigation (JPML), calling for consolidation of all Roblox child sexual exploitation lawsuits in the Northern District of California as part of a multidistrict litigation (MDL).
-The motion argues that consolidation would prevent conflicting rulings by different judges, as well as duplicate discovery, and would serve the convenience of the Court, parties and witnesses.
+Last month, a motion was filed with the U.S. Judicial Panel on Multidistrict Litigation (JPML), calling for the consolidation of all Roblox child sexual exploitation lawsuits brought throughout the federal court system, indicating that the claims should be centralized before one judge in the Northern District of California, as part of a multidistrict litigation (MDL).

 If the JPML agrees, Jane Doe B.L.’s complaint would be consolidated with all other federal Roblox child sex abuse lawsuits under one U.S. District Judge for coordinated discovery and pretrial proceedings.
 However, the lawsuits will remain individual, separate claims.
 If there is no resolution or Roblox settlement agreement reached during the pretrial proceedings, the claims would be remanded back to their originating districts for individual trial dates.